board707/DMD_STM32/.github/ISSUE_TEMPLATE/add-a-new-panel-template.md

 ---
 name: Add a new panel template
-about: Request for addition a new LED panel support
+about: New LED panel support request
 title: Add a new panel
 labels: ''
 assignees: ''